Zxjklp/conference-ticket-generator/README.md

-# Conference Ticket Generator
+# Frontend Mentor - Conference ticket generator solution

-This project is a solution for generating conference tickets.
+This is a solution to the [Conference ticket generator challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/conference-ticket-generator-oq5gFIU12w).
+Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## The challenge